Andrei Griazev: Career

 For the 2006–07 season, Griazev continued to struggle with consistency, as well as suffering illness at several competitions.
 At both the 2006 Trophée Eric Bompard and 2006 Cup of Russia, he finished 7th.
 At the 2007 Russian Championships, Griazev trailed Andrei Lutai after the short program but placed ahead in the long program and won his first national title.
 He went on to the 2007 European Championships, where he finished 16th and as a result missed the Russian team for the 2007 World Championships.
-He spent spring 2007 performing with Averbukh's skating tour, which traveled to over twenty cities in Russia, as well as shows in Lithuania, Latvia, and Israel.
+He spent the spring of 2007 performing with Averbukh's skating tour, which traveled to over twenty cities in Russia, as well as shows in Lithuania, Latvia, and Israel.

 For the 2007–08 season, Griazev was initially assigned to the 2007 Nebelhorn Trophy competition in Oberdstorf, Germany, but injured ligaments in his ankle in September 2007 and had to withdraw from the event.
 He won the bronze at the 2007 Cup of Russia in Moscow and placed 7th at the 2007 NHK Trophy.
 He won the bronze medal at the 2008 Russian Championships.

 Griazev placed 5th at the 2009 Russian Championships.
 He retired from competitive skating following that season.
 In November 2009, he began skating on cruise ships.